Rufnex/Rufnex/README.md

 ---

-# 👋 Johannes Gamperl · aka Rufnex – developer by passion
+# 👋 Developer by passion

 Web developer with a background from the early days of computing to cutting-edge AI solutions.
 Tech that works – clean, maintainable, and built to last.